jmcgarr/talks/qcon-sf-2019-abstract.md

-## Cultural Cartography
+# A newcomer's guide to culture

 Joining a new organization isn't easy.
-A new team will often feel alien.
-Newcomers are expected to quickly assimilate, often into an environment that is only vaguely aware of itself.
-In order to be successful within any organization, one must quickly understand the organization's culture.
-Like an explorer in uncharted territory, the best way to know where you are going is to find a map.
-A map of the organization's culture.
-But what if one doesn't exist?
+A new team can often feel alien.
+Newcomers are expected to quickly assimilate, often into an environment that is only vaguely self-aware.
+Newcomers who are deemed successful are able to quickly understand and execute according to the new organization's expectations.
+Culture is one of the most impactful forces that will impact your job.
+So, if culture is so important to your success, do you know how to quickly assess it?
+Can you quickly gather an accurate understanding of an organization's culture?

-In this talk, Mike will explore techniques for making sense of an organization's culture.
-As he elaborates in his talk, culture is the ever present set of expectations and behaviors of those around you.
-Culture is what make great companies successful and how companies with great ideas fail to execute.
+In this talk, Mike McGarr (Slack Engineering) will explore techniques for understanding an organization's culture.
+Mike will share his perspective on organizational culture and how best to understand the forces at play in your everyday life.